Dash-OS/wildcard-utils/README.md

 # wildcard-utils

-Small, Flow-Covered, Zero-Dependency package to work with wildcard (\*) values by matching, searching, and filtering values that match a given wildcard pattern.
+A small, flow-covered, zero-dependency package to work with wildcard (\*) values by matching, searching, and filtering values that match a given wildcard pattern.